cliffjsgit/class3-slides/slides.md

 +++++

 <pre class="stretch"><code class="python" data-trim data-noescape>
-# Grading Guidelines:
-# - No answer variables needed.
-Grading script will call function.
-# - Function 'uses_only' should return boolean True/False depending on if
-# word only uses those letters
 #
-# 1. Write a function named uses_only that takes a word and a string of letters,
+# 4. Write a function named uses_only that takes a word and a string of letters,
 # and that returns True if the word contains only letters in the list.
 </code></pre>

 +++++

 <pre class="stretch"><code class="python" data-trim data-noescape>
-# Grading Guidelines:
-# - No answer variable needed for question 1.
-Grading script will call function.
-# Variable 'answer2' is needed for answer 2.
-# - Function 'uses_all' should return boolean True/False depending on if
-# all the letters specified are in the word.
-# - Variable 'answer2' should be the number of word that use all the vowels
-# "aeiou".
 #
-# 1. Write a function named uses_all that takes a word and a string of required
+# 5. Write a function named uses_all that takes a word and a string of required
 # letters, and that returns True if the word uses all the required letters at
 # least once.
-#
-# 2. How many words are there that use all the vowels aeiou?
+# How many words are there that use all the vowels aeiou?
 How about
 # aeiouy?
 </code></pre>